succinctlabs/sp1/book/writing-programs/inputs-and-outputs.md

 }
 ```

-For more complex usecases, refer to the [Serde docs](https://serde.rs/).
+For more complex use cases, refer to the [Serde docs](https://serde.rs/).

 ## Example